I know you love me but if you follow me I'll love you too!

 We’re going to build a passenger railway station

-with steel tracks to every city in the nation
+and lay tracks to every city in the nation

 and build new dormitory towns to house the hoi polloi.